Sprint (running): Diaulos

+A hoplitodromos sprinter in the start position with a trainer.
+This artistic study of a panathenaic amphora was first published in 1910.
+From this position the runner will quickly crouch before taking his initial strides forward.

+A hoplitodromos race in progress on a panathenaic amphora c.
+323 BC.
+Louvre Museum.

 The diaulos was an event contested in the Ancient Greek Olympia that was double the length of a stadion.

-The hoplitodromos race was two stades long and run with a shield and helmet.
-This drawing, from 1910, is based on an original from a Panathenaic amphora from c.336 BC.
+Hoplitodromos

 As well as standard foot races, in Ancient Greece there was also a sprint race called the hoplitodromos ('armed diaulos).
-This required the sprinters to additionally carry a large shield and wear a helmet.
+This required the sprinters to additionally carry a large shield, wear greaves and a helmet.
+The wearing of greaves was discontinued around 450 BC.
 Similarly to the diaulos, they ran two stades in length i.e. one stade ending with a 180 degree turn around a post, which led onto the second stade in length back down the track.
 In the diaulos, each sprinter had an individual post to run around.
 However, for some hoplitodromos races all of the sprinters ran around a single central post.
+Due to the significant weight being carried, the length of the stance phase and the foot's contact time with the ground was increased.
+This allowed for a greater general recovery phase to be integrated, including of balance and energy, which was necessary due to the added stability and effort required to run with the bronze armament.
+In comparison to unweighted sprinting events, and their respective participants, the hoplitodromos favoured athletes with relatively longer bodies and shorter legs.